intermezzOS/book/src/multiboot-headers.md

 header_end:
 ```

 Here we use `dw` to define a ‘word’ instead of just data.
-A word is SOME VALUE
+A word is 2
 bytes on the x86\_64 architecture.
 The multiboot specification demands that this
 be exactly a word.
 You’ll find that this is super common in operating systems:
 the exact size and amount of everything matters.
 It’s just a side-effect of